Gyvastis/casperjs-session/README.md

 ```

 Something worth noting:
-* By default session is stored in `cookies.txt` file.
-You can pass a different file name to `sessionInit` function
-* `sessionInit` loads session from default cookie file.
-It returns `true` if any cookies were loaded.
+* `sessionInit` loads session from `cookies.txt` (you can define a different filename by passing it to `sessionInit` function).
+It returns `true` if any cookies were loaded (it doesn't check expiration dates).
-* `sessionInit` calls `sessionLoad`, which gathers session from the cookie file.
-Every time session is loaded cookie expiration date is renewed.
+* `sessionInit` calls `sessionLoad` which gathers cookies from the default cookie file.
+Every time cookies are loaded their expiration date is renewed.
-* `sessionSave` rewrites previously saved session
+* `sessionSave` rewrites previously saved session.
 * `sessionDestroy` simply empties default session cookie file.